What is a servo motor and how does it work?

 FOT_Gruppe_Synchron-Servomotor_Spiegel_rgb

-Servo motors are precision-engineered devices designed to deliver accurate control over position, speed, and acceleration.
+Servo motors are preervo motors are precision-engineered devices designed to deliver accurate control over position, speed, and acceleration.
 They utilize advanced feedback systems, which set them apart from other motor types like stepper and DC motors.
 Unlike these alternatives, servo motors excel in complex motion tasks, thanks to their dynamic feedback loops that ensure high accuracy.

 Servo motors play a vital role in industries such as robotics and automation, where precision and repeatability are critical.
 From assembling intricate components to precise positioning and control, servo motors enable modern innovations by meeting demanding industrial requirements with unmatched efficiency and reliability.